-If you’re running a business or managing a project, the impact of a cyber criminal on your company can be catastrophic.
+If you’re running a business or managing a project, the impact of a cybercriminal on your company can be catastrophic.
 They can steal customer data and ruin your reputation.
 It’s something many don’t recover from.
-And, unlike in the physical world, where bad neighborhoods are more clearly demarcated, cyber threats can be like a trojan horse.
+And, unlike in the physical world, where bad neighborhoods are more clearly demarcated, IT risks can be like a trojan horse.
 They can appear friendly, but when your guard is down they ransack your data.

 What Is an IT Audit?

 Audits sound bad.
 Nobody wants to get that letter announcing the IRS is about to open an audit on your financials.
 But an audit only means an official inspection of one’s accounts.
 An information technology audit is therefore an official examination of the IT infrastructure, policies and operations of an organization.
 It also adds an evaluation, to suggest improvements.
 IT audits have been going on since the mid-1960s and continuously evolved since that point as technology advances.
 It’s an important part of a good IT project management procedure.

 You can think of this as an IT security audit.
 The point is to see if the IT controls in place are properly protecting the company’s assets, ensuring the integrity of the data, and staying in line with the goals and objectives of the company.
 This means that everything that involves IT is inspected, from physical security to the overall business and financial concerns.

 Why Is It Important to Conduct an IT Audit?